 Though not as tall or as fast as Griffon, Tempesto, a “Sky Rocket II” model from Premier Rides takes the intensity of Griffon up a notch.
 Tempesto launches riders not once, not twice, but three times in total, twice forwards, and once in reverse before climbing straight up 150′ into the sky.
 Riders then will go through what seems like an impossibly slow roll at the top of the track before diving straight down, into a non-inverting loop, and back through the station.
 It’s a quick experience, as Tempesto has less than 900′ feet of track, but it can be down right terrifying if you’re not ready for it.

-The final coaster on our list is Busch Gardens Williamsburg’s B&M invert, Alpengeist.
+The penultimate coaster on our list is Busch Gardens Williamsburg’s B&M invert, Alpengeist.
 Translated to “ghost of the alps” in German, Alpengeist has a little bit of everything when it comes to overall roller coaster intensity.
 It’s 195′ height makes it the tallest “complete circuit” inverted coaster.
 Its six inversions give it the most on any roller coaster in the entire state of Virginia.
 All the while, your feet are dangling with nothing between you and the ground.
 You will truly feel like you’re on a runaway ski lift during the 3:10 ride cycle.